robsonbittencourt/mokona/README.md

 ```

 ##Configuration
 To use Mokona is necessary to create a configuration file in the root of your project.
-This file should be called mokona.properties.
+This file should be called `mokona.properties`.
 For now the only configuration required is the location of your WebDriver, and the only supported driver is the ChromeDriver.
 A sample configuration can be seen below:

 ```
 mokona.webdriver.chrome=src/main/resources/chromedriver